SysKitTeam/docs-insights/how-to/spo-pp.md

 After adding all the pages you wish, they will be shown on the Page Performance dashboard.

 And that is it.
 For more general information on Page Performance feature see [this article.](#internal/get-to-know-insights/page-performance-screen#page-performance-dashboard)

+> __Please note!__ This process of adding a SPO "farm" is required due to restrictions of how our application works.
+The pages you wish to monitor must "belong" to some/any farm.
+If you already have an on-premies farm, when importing the pages it is perfectly fine to "put them" into a already existing on-premises farm.
+In this instance - the farm is merely an abstract container.